Use Windows PowerShell for StorSimple to administer your device

 To configure PuTTY

-Make sure that the following options are selected (these are the default settings when you start a new session).
+Make sure the following options (the default settings when you start a new session) are selected.

 Keyboard item Select Backspace key Control-?
 (127) Home and End keys Standard Function keys and keypad ESC[n~ Initial state of cursor keys Normal Initial state of numeric keypad Normal Enable extra keyboard features Control-Alt is different from AltGr

 In the Category pane, select Translation.

 In the Remote character set list box, select UTF-8.

 Under Handling of line drawing characters, select Use Unicode line drawing code points.
 The following screenshot shows the correct PuTTY selections.

 You can now use PuTTY to connect to the device serial console by doing the following steps.

 Connect your serial cable to the device (directly or through a USB-serial adapter).